akuklev/HOCC/lin-types.md

 to have a closable request endpoint.
 ```

 An endpoint can return another endpoints.
-For example, consider the following interface:
+For example, consider
 ```
 random-number-generator : (\n : ℕ) ⊸ (𝟙 ⊸ Fin(100))ⁿ
 ```